Black bear in a tree

-The Top 5 Things To See Along The Cades Cove Scenic Loop
+The Top 5 Things to See Along the Cades Cove Scenic Loop

 Cades Cove is one of the most popular areas in Great Smoky Mountains National Park due to its rich history, easy accessibility, and wildlife.
 There’s no shortage of things to do at Cades Cove, from hiking to Abrams Falls to walking around the many homesteads in the valley.
 You can enjoy the incredible sights and sounds of nature driving the Cades Cove Scenic Loop.
 Keep reading for the top 5 things to see along the way: